-Specific Objectives Lead Questions Probes Socio-economic problems of the glass bangles industry children/families, focusing on working hours, wages and the attitude of children towards work.
-For how long have you been working in glass bangles industry?
-Related questions 2.
+Specific Objectives Lead Questions Probes Socio-economic problems of the tanneries children/families, focusing on working hours, wages and the attitude of children towards work.
 Children's view on the education and health.
-Do you know of any dangers to your health due to work in glass bangles industry?
-If you are provided with the opportunity for education, would you like to join the school? from interview schedules (A,B,BB) 3.
-Children's view on the elimination/rehabilitation of child labour in the glass bangles industry.
-Have you thought of doing some other work?
-Would you like your siblings to do this work?
+Why did you start work in tanneries?
+For how long have you been working in tanneries?
+How many days do you work in a week?
+How much time do you work in a day in tanneries?
+Are you satisfied with your work?
+Do you wear any protection while working?
+Do you know of any dangers to your health due to work in tanneries?
+If you are provided with the opportunity for education, would you like to join the school?
+Related questions from interview schedules (A,B,BB) 3.
+Children's view on the elimination/rehabilitation of child labour in the tanneries.
+Have you thought of doing some other work?Would you like your siblings to do this work?